orbs-network/orbs-spec/behaviors/flows/trigger.md

 * If the configuration flag `TRIGGERS_ENABLED` is set to `TRUE`, the `ConsensusContext` generates the trigger transaction as part of `RequestNewTransactionsBlock`.

 #### Trigger Transaction Validation
-* If the configuration flag `TRIGGERS_ENABLED` is set to `TRUE`, the `ConsensusContext` verifies that a trigger transaction present and valid, as part of `ValidateTransactionsBlock`.
+* If the configuration flag `TRIGGERS_ENABLED` is set to `TRUE`, the `ConsensusContext` verifies that a trigger transaction is present and valid, as part of `ValidateTransactionsBlock`.
 * Otherwise, the `ConsensusContext` verifies that a trigger transaction is NOT present in the block.